Investment Banking — Issuing and Selling New Securities

-- buying up any rights that are sold by the current stockholders, then exercising the right and selling the stock;
+- buying up any rights sold by the current stockholders, then exercising those rights and selling the stock;

 - and by selling enough stock short, up to ½% of a new issue, to cover an expected proportion of unexercised rights, then using the rights to cover the short.

 Most agreements for the sale of new securities are an underwriting, but sometimes the investment bank will agree to a best efforts approach because the company is perceived as a risky investment for a new issue.
 The investment bank will do its best to sell all the new securities, but it does not guarantee it.
 The company bears the risk that the investment bank may fail to sell all the new issue, thereby lessening the amount of money that the company receives.